Zoe Almquist – Head Coach

 “It takes about one minute of being on campus to know that you are in a very special place,” she said.
 “I was immediately drawn to the close-knit community that Davidson College fosters.
 The combination of fabulous academics and high-level athletics sets Davidson apart, and Davidson’s academic environment truly prepares students to become critical thinkers, problem solvers and engaged global citizens.
 Being a part of the Atlantic 10 Conference allows us to compete against some of the country’s great field hockey programs and will continue to facilitate our work toward becoming a contender on the national stage.
 My family and I can’t wait to make Davidson our home, and coming from Chicago, we won’t complain about the change of temperature, either.”

 Almquist is a native of Ann Arbor, Mich.
-She and husband, Keith, have a son, Cyrus.
+She and husband, Keith, have a son, Cyrus, and daughter, Hazel.